 Trump sues in 3 states, laying ground for contesting outcome

-WASHINGTON -- U.S. President Donald Trump's campaign filed lawsuits Wednesday in Pennsylvania, Michigan and Georgia, laying the groundwork for contesting battleground states as he slipped behind Democrat Joe Biden in the hunt for the 270 Electoral College votes needed to win the White House.
+WASHINGTON -- As Democrat Joe Biden inched closer to the 270 Electoral College votes needed to win the White House, U.S. President Donald Trump's campaign put into action the legal strategy the president had signalled for weeks: attacking the integrity of the voting process in states where the result could mean his defeat.

+Democrats scoffed at the legal challenges the president's campaign filed Wednesday in Pennsylvania, Michigan and Georgia.
+In spite of the aggressive move, the flurry of court action did not seem obviously destined to impact the election's outcome.

-The new filings, joining existing Republican legal challenges in Pennsylvania and Nevada, demand better access for campaign observers to locations where ballots are being processed and counted, and absentee ballot concerns, the campaign said.
-However, at one Michigan location in question The Associated Press observed poll watchers from both sides monitoring on Wednesday.
+The new filings, joining existing Republican legal challenges in Pennsylvania and Nevada, demand better access for campaign observers to locations where ballots are being processed and counted, and raised absentee ballot concerns, the campaign said.

-The AP called Michigan for Democrat Joe Biden on Wednesday.
-Nevada, Pennsylvania and Georgia are undecided.
+The Associated Press called Michigan for Democrat Joe Biden on Wednesday.
+The AP has not called Nevada, Pennsylvania or Georgia.

 The Trump campaign also is seeking to intervene in a Pennsylvania case at the Supreme Court that deals with whether ballots received up to three days after the election can be counted, deputy campaign manager Justin Clark said.

-His campaign didn't immediately comment on the new lawsuits in Michigan or Pennsylvania over access for observers.
-But it has been seeking donations for what it is calling the “Biden Fight Fund.”

-“Our legal team is standing by, and they will prevail,” Biden campaign manager Jen O'Malley Dillon wrote in a fundraising email to supporters earlier Wednesday.
+Campaign spokesman Andrew Bates said legal challenges were not the behaviour of a winning campaign.

+"What makes these charades especially pathetic is that while Trump is demanding recounts in places he has already lost, he's simultaneously engaged in fruitless attempts to halt the counting of votes in other states in which he's on the road to defeat," Bates said in a statement.

-Election officials continued to count votes across the country, the normal process on the day following voting.
-Unlike in previous years, states were contending with an avalanche of mail ballots driven by fears of voting in person during a pandemic.
-At least 103 million people voted early, either by mail or in-person, representing 74% of the total votes cast in the 2016 presidential election.
+Vote counting, meanwhile, stretched into Thursday.
+Every election, results reported on election night are unofficial and ballot counting extends past Election Day.
+But this year, unlike in previous years, states were contending with an avalanche of mail ballots driven by fears of voting in person during a pandemic.

-The Trump campaign said it is calling for a temporary halt in the counting in Michigan and Pennsylvania until it is given “meaningful” access in numerous locations and allowed to review ballots that already have been opened and processed.
+The lawsuits the Trump campaign filed in Michigan and Pennsylvania on Wednesday called for a temporary halt in the counting until it is given "meaningful" access in numerous locations and allowed to review ballots that already have been opened and processed.

-There have been no reports of fraud or any type of ballot concerns out of Pennsylvania.
-The state had 3.1 million mail-in ballots that take time to count and an order allows them to be received and counted up until Friday if they are postmarked by Nov.
-3.

-Pennsylvania Attorney General Josh Shapiro said in a CNN interview the lawsuit was “more a political document than a legal document.”
+Pennsylvania Attorney General Josh Shapiro, a Democrat, said in a CNN interview the Trump campaign's lawsuit was "more a political document than a legal document."

 "There is transparency in this process.
 The counting has been going on.
 There are observers observing this counting, and the counting will continue," he said.